 For an overview on backup compression, see Section 4.3.4, “Making a Compressed Backup”.

-MySQL Enterprise Backup 4.0.1 and later.
+command for MySQL Enterprise Backup 4.0.0.

 Create backup in compressed format.
 For a regular backup, among all the storage engines supported by MySQL, only data files of the InnoDB format are compressed, and they bear the